maxzheng/great-life-guide/README.md

 A Great Life Guide
 ==================

 Life is great when you are able to fully understand, do, and enjoy everything that it has to offer.
-This provides the steps to achieve that in a sustainable way, so everyone can be happy and do great things.
+This lists the steps to achieve that in a sustainable way, so everyone can be happy and do great things.

-In order to be the most happy and do the greatest things, we should keep in mind two goals, our true north, so we don't get lost in the details:
+In order to do that, we need to keep in mind these goals, our true north, so we don't get lost in the details:

+1. **Truth**: There are too much misinformation out there, it's hard to know what's real and even harder to make the right decisions.
+As an intelligent being, it is our duty to seek the truth and use it to our advantage.
+Never be afraid of it.
+There is no need to hide by making up stories, etc. There is so much we don't know in the universe.
+   Be excited for the opportunity to find out!
+Only truth can build trust, expand our collective wisdom, satisfy our curiosity, and build a solid foundation for everything else.

-1. **Unity.** While a single person can do amazing things, but the greatest things can only be accomplished when we work together as one.
+2. **Unity**: While a single person can do amazing things, but the greatest things can only be accomplished when we work together as one.
 That is every single living being -- not just humans, but animals, bacterials, plants, etc. More than half of your body cells are microbes and we would perish without plants.
 Countries, races, companies are superficial, archaic, and the division only causes harm.
-There is only one country, it's called Earth.
-There is only one race, it's called human.
-There is only one company, it's called community.
 We should help each other, work together, and share the fruits of labor, so everyone becomes better and benefits compound.
 When we don't work together, great things come to an abrupt end.
 Together, the possibilities are endless.

-2. **Pleasure.** Too often we get stuck in the necessities of life, such as raising a family or earning money, that we forget there are so many pleasures to enjoy in life.
+3. **Pleasure**: Too often we get stuck in the necessities of life, such as raising a family or earning money, that we forget there are so many pleasures to enjoy in life.
 There is no need to choose one or the other.
 Both are possible at the same time.
 You only live once, so experience everything that life has to offer.
 Don't be afraid to try everything once, as long as it is safe, because you never know what you like until you try -- sometimes you might